Roy Behrens

 Roy Richard Behrens (/ˈbɛərənz/; born 1946) is an American artist and academic who is an emeritus professor of art and distinguished scholar at the University of Northern Iowa.
-He is well known for his writings on camouflage in relation to art, design and creativity as detailed in Camoupedia and additional books and essays on the subject.
+He is well known for his writings on camouflage in relation to art, design and creativity as detailed in False Colors, Camoupedia, Ship Shape and additional books and essays on the subject.

 Early life and education

 Behrens was born in Independence, Iowa.
-He earned a Bachelor of Arts degree in art education degree from the University of Northern Iowa in 1968 and a Master of Arts in art education from the Rhode Island School of Design in 1972.
+Following high school, he studied for a summer in California with Master Potter Marguerite Wildenhain, who had been a student in 1919 at the Bauhaus in Weimar, Germany.
+He earned a Bachelor of Arts degree in art education from the University of Northern Iowa in 1968 and a Master of Arts in art education from the Rhode Island School of Design in 1972.

 Career

 Behrens served in the United States Marine Corps 1969 to 1971, rising to the rank of sergeant.

 He taught graphic design, illustration, and design history at the University of Northern Iowa, the University of Wisconsin–Milwaukee, the Art Academy of Cincinnati.
 He has written several books and numerous papers.
 For twenty years, beginning in 1985, he published a quarterly magazine called Ballast Quarterly Review (the title is an acronym for Books Art Language Logic Ambiguity Science and Teaching), self-described as a "periodical commonplace book."
-Over the years, he has written numerous articles for Leonardo and various books and journals.
+Over the years, he has written numerous articles for Leonardo and for various books, encyclopedias and journals.

 He is the author of Camoupedia, a book and blog on camouflage.
 The camouflage researcher Isla Forsyth describes this work as an "extensive study into modern military camouflage..by the British and US military throughout the First and Second World Wars, exploring the contribution of art and science, and the ways in which, via modern and contemporary art, camouflage has been appropriated by contemporary culture".
 Mike Leggett, reviewing the book in Leonardo, wrote that "the outcome of enthusiastic research it is, but an entertaining summary of the field it also manages to be."
 Michael Martone calls Behrens "a wonderful writer and artist ... whose work on camouflage and art is important to me.
 He publishes an amazing 'zine called Ballast on visual and verbal punning."